Mazhabi Sikh: Colonial period

-Hindu Dalits were motivated to convert to Sikhism, Christianity, and Islam due to the perceieved absence of the caste-system in these religious traditions.
+Hindu Dalits were motivated to convert to Sikhism, Christianity, and Islam due to the perceived absence of the caste-system in these religious traditions.
 However, in-reality Dalits continued to face discrimination even after converting to these religions as the local manifestations of these religions in the subcontinent have been influenced by the Indian caste-system and also perpetrate casteism.
 Although the Mazhabi Sikhs resembled the Jat Sikhs in their practices and mannerisms, they were still discriminated against and excluded by the latter.
 Thus, the contradictive reality for the Mazhabi Sikhs was although the Sikh religion espouses egaliteranian tenets in its ideology, in practice many Sikhs continue to perpetrate casteism discrimination, which continued inequalities.